frankiesanjana/bake-it-better/README.md

 ## User Experience
 ### Personas

-Following interviews with actual and potential users of baking recipes and websites, user personas were developed:
+Following interviews with actual and potential users of baking recipes and websites, user personas were developed to guide the development of the site:

 #### Toby